How can the UK move to a net zero power grid by 2035?

 The report identifies eight necessities for a net zero power system:

-- System operability is critical: Managing the quality and continuity of power supply will become more challenging, but this is key to ensure reliability.
+System operability is critical: Managing the quality and continuity of power supply will become more challenging, but this is key to ensuring reliability.

-- Collaboration and coordination is needed: Technical and market solutions identified in the report require close collaboration, based on digitalisation and shared data, as well as organisational and regulatory changes.
+Collaboration and coordination are needed: Technical and market solutions identified in the report require close collaboration, based on digitalisation and shared data, as well as organisational and regulatory changes.

 National Grid ESO and Regen said this would be an “unprecedented level of change [in the UK energy system] in a little over a decade”.
 That is absolutely right, and the level of digital change that this requires should not be underestimated.
 If the UK is to achieve a decarbonised and decentralised electricity system within 13 years then it is up to companies to adapt their mindset and processes now so they can thrive.